Planning and development surveyors research a range of factors to best advise their clients on development and investment choices

 Senior planning and development surveyors and many consultants in the private sector frequently hold the additional qualification of membership of the Royal Town Planning Institute (RTPI).

-There are considerable opportunities for advancement within the profession as well as varied career paths, dependent on the organisation you are working for.
+There are considerable opportunities for advancement within the profession as well as varied career paths, dependent on the organisation you're working for.

-Generally, graduates start in trainee surveyor positions, progressing to experienced and senior surveyor roles, followed by the potential to take up management positions (including associate, partner and directorial roles in some organisations) or pursue further specialisms.
+Generally, graduates start in trainee surveyor positions, progressing to experienced and senior surveyor roles.
+After this, there is the potential to take up management positions (including associate, partner and directorial roles in some organisations) or pursue further specialisms.

-Surveyors who can demonstrate significant achievements in their careers can achieve Fellowship of the Royal Institution of Chartered Surveyors (RICS).
+Surveyors who can demonstrate significant achievements in their careers can achieve Fellowship of RICS (FRICS).

 Self-employment, consultancy and freelance work are also options.